strongdm/contrib/audit/user_audit/README.md

 * It will attempt to open the file using the default application defined on your system.

 ## Notes
-* This script does not list permanent or temporary direct grants -- though it could be modified to do so!.
+* This script does not list permanent or temporary direct grants -- though it could be modified to do so!